Invisalign Teen: Invisible Braces for Teenagers

 The teenage years are the best time to correct misaligned teeth since your bones are still growing.
 But many teenagers dread the idea of having to go to school with “metal mouth” braces.
 Fortunately, Invisalign Teen offers a much less noticeable way for children and teens to straighten their teeth.

 In this article we’ll explain how invisible braces work and the specific features of Invisalign Teen which make this system ideal for teenagers.
-You can also find out about the cost of these braces in the US and the UK, plus other factors to consider.
+You can also find out about the cost of these braces in the UK, plus other factors to consider.

 Table of contents